 Manipulation is when someone exercises their power over another person.
-Manipulators tend to attack the emotional and mental sides of another person in order to get what they want.
+Manipulators tend to attack another person’s emotional and mental sides, which often involves projection, to get what they want.

-What they do is create an imbalance of power, taking advantage of the victim’s weaknesses for their own gain.
+They create an imbalance of power, taking advantage of the victim’s weaknesses for their gain.
 This can happen in romantic relationships, friendships, or family relationships.

-They can also happen in casual relationships, but they are most common in close relationships.
+They can also happen in casual relationships but are most common in close relationships.

-Intentional or not, there are signs that can determine whether someone is a manipulator or not.
-They will exercise certain tricks and behaviors in order to get what they want from other people.
+What is a manipulative apology?
+Intentional or not, some signs can determine whether someone is a manipulator.
+They will exercise certain tricks and behaviors to get what they want from others.

-Below are some of these behaviors that are commonly associated with those who manipulate others.
+Below are some behaviors commonly associated with manipulators:

 These are common tricks that manipulators will use to make others feel insecure and irrational.
 They do this by using the above tactics to get their ‘victims’ to feel swayed, or to persuade them to act in a certain way.

 Manipulators have some other tactics that you can look out for.
 The main thing to remember is that their actions will always be an attempt to undermine your rational thinking.
-Some of these other tactics are:
+Some of these manipulative apology tactics are:

 - Knowing your weaknesses: The manipulator will know your weaknesses and will know how to exploit them in order to get what they want.